KilledByAPixel/LittleJS/README.md

 It is recommended that you start by copying the [LittleJS Starter Project](https://github.com/KilledByAPixel/LittleJS/blob/main/game.js) It is mostly empty with just a few things you can use to get started or remove.
 You can also download and include [engine.all.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.js) or [engine.all.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.min.js).

-To startup LittleJS, you must create 5 functions and call engineInit with a texture filename like this...
+To startup LittleJS, you must create 5 functions and call engineInit.
+A canvas will automatically be created and added to the document.
+You can use this template to get started.

 ```javascript